mstaicu/website-alex/README.md

 ## Dependencies

 You must install the application dependencies in order to run this application on your local machine.
+The installation of the dependencies is done using the following command, issued from the terminal emulator at the root of the project

 ```bash
 $ npm install
 ```

+## Continuous deployment

+We are using Travis CI for continous delivery and deployment to production.
+The deployment pipeline:

+* A pull request is opened on Github, containing new contributions to the source code of the project.
+For every opened pull request, a new build is started on Travis CI, which will:
+  * validate the project
+  * build the project
+* A maintainer of the project must approve the pull request based on the build status from Travis CI
+* Once the pull request is merged in the master branch of the repository, Travis CI will start another build, but this time it will:
+  * validate the project
+  * build the project
+  * deploy the project to AWS S3
+  * invalidate the Cloudfront distribution

+The projects' status page can be found [here](https://travis-ci.org/github/mstaicu/website-alex)